Industrious Entry 34 of 37

 • A weekly review of what was actually completed

 The baseline should be honest.
 Do not design a plan for an imaginary life.
 Design one for your real body, real schedule, and real responsibilities.
+If the current starting point is five minutes, start there and build.
+A small practice repeated truthfully is more serious than a guideline admired from a distance.

 Define the Goal